 The information sleeve slides off with a bit of wiggling.
 Beneath is a smooth white and beautiful magenta colour box.
 Remove the white lid to see the lilac device nestled in a white plastic mould.

 The Age-Defying laser is light-weight, smooth, cool to the touch and fits comfortably in my hand.
 It’s easy to lift and manoeuvre and is pleasant to hold.
-I grip it naturally on the handle where it curves up to the flat-sided business end.

 To use it you must charge it for 2.5 hours.
 The charging cable is 145 cm long so you need to charge it close to a power outlet.
 Choose somewhere where it won’t be accidentally knocked over, kicked or dragged off a shelf.
 Once you’ve found a secure spot get it going whilst you read the user manual.